 I am not claiming this is the most authentic pad Thai recipe out there, but... this is a recipe that you can actually make in your own kitchen with the ingredients you have in the fridge.
 It is also absolutely delicious and your kids will love it!

 Four reasons why you should make this recipe:

 - Easy To Make!
 Unlike other Pad Thai recipes, this one is actually manageable if you have some cooking skills.
 Do not fear, I have a video below if you need some help.

-- It is healthy.
-This recipe doesn't contain any additives or flavour enhancers.
+- Wholesome.
+This recipe doesn't contain any additives or flavor enhancers.
 Most of the takeaway options will certainly have MSG and gluten.

 - It is kid-friendly.
 This is a great family dinner.
 My kids love Pad Thai, but often it is quite spicy.
 With this recipe is absolutely up to you how spicy, if at all, you want to make it.

 - Pad Thai noodles or any Asian flat rice noodles.
 Brown rice noodles will be your healthier option.

 - Shrimp.
 See below how to prepare them.

 - Garlic cloves.
 Fresh garlic is the best, but you might use garlic paste instead.
 Garlic powder won't work.

 - Green onions